Half The Sky

 A film by Maro Chermayeff

-Educational Edition includes 240 minutes of content, separated into six distinct chapters
+Runtime: 240 minutes (separated into six distinct chapters)

 A passionate call-to-arms, urging us not only to bear witness to the plight of the world's women, but to help to transform their oppression into opportunity.
 Our future is in the hands of women everywhere.